Seteeri/Particle/snippets/notes/PARTICLE.md

     * Refactor other items to use skip flags like mov> etc.
     * For single chars, the bounds is the same everytime

+  * Optimize
+    * IPC
-  * Optimize ipc to batch messages, flush etc.
+      * Batch messages, flush etc.
       * Instead of directly sending msgs, put into list
       * Call flush to send all
       * Requires rewriting protocol to read multiple messages from single string
+    * Tree Update
+      * Only do CDR

   * Move to external symbols
     * Move verts.bin -> db file